Adaptive Weighted Multi-View Clustering: Introduction

-Our major contributions include: (1) The proposed method extends and improves the existing MultiNMF method by automatically computing both the view-specific and observation-specific view weights without requiring the use of prior knowledge.
-The two types of weights provide two different resolutions in understanding the effect of different views.
+Our major contributions include: (1) The proposed method extends and improves the existing MultiNMF method by automatically computing both the view-specific and observation-specific reconstruction weights without requiring the use of prior knowledge.
+The two types of weights provide two different resolutions in understanding the effects of different views.
 Thus, the consensus matrix can be obtained by weighting different views, which efficiently extracts different information qualities from each view.
-(2) We study the properties of these two weighting schemes and provide guidance on choosing the tuning parameter.
-(3) We develop theorems about the convergence, perturbation analysis, and generalization error of the proposed algorithm.
+(2) We study the properties of these two weighting schemes and provide guidance on choosing the tuning parameters.

 The rest of the paper is organized as follows.
-In Section \ref{pre}, we introduce notations and overview existing techniques most relevant to our proposed methods.
-In Section \ref{model} and \ref{opt}, we present our proposed multi-view weighted NMF (WM-NMF) algorithm and study the optimization procedure.
-In Section \ref{theory}, we provide theoretical analyses on the proposed method including algorithm convergence, perturbation analysis, and generalization error bound.
-In Section \ref{exp}, experimental results are reported for both simulated and real data including handwritten digit data and multi-omics biological data.
+In Section \ref{pre}, we introduce notations and overview existing algorithms most relevant to our proposed methods.
+In Sections \ref{model} and \ref{opt}, we present our proposed weighted multi-view NMF (WM-NMF) algorithm and study the optimization procedures.
+In Section \ref{exp}, experimental results are reported for the handwritten digit data and multi-omics biological data.
 Comparisons are made with some competing models and popular methods.
 We conclude with discussions in Section~\ref{dis}.